CanDIG/query_number_variants/README.md

 The script will output 1 json file per ethnicity that you search for, and 1 json file that gives an overview of your search.
 It will be printed to a child directory, formatted as `output` with the current timestamp, e.g. `output_20191001_192232`.

+# Known issue

+- If the ethnicity you search for contains `/`, it is not properly escaped as of yet.
+Please do not search for these.